 Some tips to get you started:

 - Understand your assignment.
 What kind of information do you need?
-Peer-reviewed journal articles, books, reference sources?
+Peer-reviewed journal articles, literary criticism, biographical information?

 - Know your deadlines.
 It is so much easier to do your research early so that you will have plenty of time to write your paper.